 Include safeguarding across the curriculum, including PSHE, opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
-In particular this will include anti-bullying work, online-safety, accessing emergency services, road safety, pedestrian and cycle training.
+In particular this will include anti-bullying work, online-safety, accessing emergency services, road safety and pedestrian and training.